 For the upper half of the flow and from left to right:

-• after the Configure node, the On node instructs the WeMoS to set the GPIO pin to HIGH and, in parallel, a copy of the message is fed to the purple node that delays the message by $250ms$ and then instructs the WeMoS to set the GPIO pin to LOW - effectively simulating a momentary button press,
+node instructs the WeMoS to set the GPIO pin to HIGH and, in parallel, a copy of the message is fed to the purple node that delays the message by and then instructs the WeMoS to set the GPIO pin to LOW - effectively simulating a momentary button press,

 For the future, perhaps some of the following could be done in order to leverage the rest of the GPIO pins available on the WeMoS: